cosmopetrich/FicsitRemoteMonitoring/api/README.md

 make clients
 ```

+This will generate the following under `clients/`.

  - Typescript
    - This requires [HeyAPI](https://heyapi.dev) which requires NodeJS.
    - The generated client uses [Fetch](https://developer.mozilla.org/en-US/docs/Web/API/Fetch_API) and suitable for use in all web browsers released since 2017 or with NodeJS >=18.
 In testing, HeyAPI seems to provide slightly better output than the default OpenAPI generator and doesn't spit out a bunch of unnecessary cruft to go along with it.

+#### Running tests

+- need to install tsx, probably globally

+npx tsx --test contract.ts

 ## Style

  - Descriptions should be full sentences beginning with an uppercase letter and ending with a period.
  - Prefer `example` to `examples` for schemas to save typing since we don't currently use multiple examples.